×

 When we asked people about industries and career opportunities in Sanremo, they reponded:

 "Foreigners in Sanremo often find employment in the tourism industry, working in hotels, restaurants, and local attractions.
 They may also work as language teachers, particularly for English, German, or French.
 Some foreigners may find jobs in the real estate sector, catering to the influx of international buyers interested in the Italian Riviera.
 Others may work in the yachting industry, which is prominent in the Liguria region.
-Additionally, there are opportunities in the agricultural sector, particularly in flower farming, for which Sanremo is famous," remarked one expat living in Sanremo, Italy.
+Additionally, there are opportunities in the agricultural sector, particularly in flower farming, for which Sanremo is famous," explained one expat living in Sanremo, Italy.

 What is life like in Sanremo?